 The Nature Conservancy's 1,040-acre reserve in Charleston County is home to the oldest wading bird rookery in continuous use in North America.
 Along with egrets, the natural area's 200-year-old freshwater lake and cypress-tupelo swamp serve as nesting grounds for more than 100 pairs of endangered American wood storks.

-This 17th-century Lowcountry estate, located along the Ashley River, features the oldest public gardens in America and the 60-acre blackwater cypress and tupelo Audubon Swamp Garden, once a freshwater reservoir for rice cultivation.
-From boardwalks, bridges and dikes, visitors can view 10 different species of nesting birds, including egrets, herons, ibis and anhinga.
+This this 17th-century Lowcountry estate, located along the Ashley River in Charleston, features the oldest public gardens in America and the 60-acre blackwater cypress and tupelo Audubon Swamp Garden, once a freshwater reservoir for rice cultivation.
+From boardwalks, bridges and dikes, visitors can view 10 different species of nesting birds, including egrets, herons, ibis and anhinga

 Nestled along 2.6 miles of the Savannah River near Aiken, this 3,250-acre preserve features a rookery for wood storks, the only stork breeding in the United States.
 Several ponds are maintained specifically for the baldheaded wading birds, ensuring prey is available in the shallow water.

-Lake Mary, the largest of four lakes within the 605-acre preserve, houses an island rookery for wading birds, including a variety of egrets and herons.
-Two observation decks—Fisherman’s Point and Rookery Point—provide the best spots to view the avian spectacle.
-You’ll want to bring binoculars to this one.
+Lake Mary, the largest of four lakes within the 605-acre preserve on Hilton Head Island, houses an island rookery for wading birds, including a variety of egrets and herons.
+Two observation decks-Fisherman's Point and Rookery Point-provide the best spots to view the avian spectacle.
+You'll want to bring binoculars to this one.